hbakhshandeh/protected_linked_list/README.md

 # Protected linked list
-It is a sample code of a protected linked list.
+A linked list is a linear data structure where each element is a separate object.
+The implemented code is a protected linked list using metaprogramming and mutex.

 ## How to compile it
 $ cd build